scarpe-team/space_shoes/ARCHITECTURE.md

 It would be nice to be able to build more cleanly.
 For instance, imagine doing a Ruby build that could be shared between all apps so we didn't need to re-download and re-build Ruby for each app.
 You can get some of this by a single default Wasm build.
 But apps that need extra gems clearly can't use that, and apps that need extra files may or may not be able to.

+## Files and Paths

+The app directory that gets packed will have random files show up in the Wasi-Wasm file system (e.g. shows up with Dir.glob).
+However, mapped directories (e.g. src) do *not* show up with Dir.glob.
+So you have to already know they're there and change to them.

 ## Distributed Wasm Builds

 Once things stabilise, we should make a basic default build with reasonable gems per-release that can be used directly (from Github?).
 This is for the single-file simple JS-based install.
 It should also be easy to make a default build locally, well before that.